 Stephen S. Burns is co-founder and President of the National Security Institute.
 Mr. Burns has more than 40 years of experience designing government and corporate security programs that protect some of the nation’s most sensitive technology and business secrets.

 Since 1985 he has been a primary architect in the development of NSI’s awareness programs and seminars.
 Before co-founding NSI, Mr. Burns spent 15 years in the defense industry at GTE Government Systems Corp. where he was responsible for managing Communication Security, Special Access Programs, and all aspects of the company’s industrial security program.
-Prior that that, he served in the United States Marine Corps in intelligence and security.
+Prior that, he served in the United States Marine Corps in intelligence and security.
 Mr. Burns is a graduate of Johnson & Wales University and holds a B.S. degree in Management.

 Chairman & co-founder